cfe-lab/MiCall/docs/steps.md

   * unmapped1.fastq - FASTQ format (unstructured text) reads that didn't map to any of the final references.
   * unmapped2.fastq - FASTQ
-  * Choose which seeds to use as follows:
-    1. Count all the reads that the prelim_map step mapped to all the seeds, skipping any shorter than 50 bases, because they are often primers.
-    2. Look at how many reads mapped to each seed, and drop any that mapped fewer than ten.
-    3. If more than one seed from the same seed group (HCV-1a, 1b, 2, 3, 4, etc.)
-      pass the threshold, select the one with the most reads.
-In case of a tie, choose the first seed, alphabetically.
-    4. Each iteration of remapping, look at the consensus sequence for each seed.
-      If it has drifted closer to one of the other seeds than to its original seed, drop it.
-Drop one at a time, and recalculate distances, because two seeds can drift toward each other and both be candidates for dropping.
 * `sam2aln`: extract the aligned portion of each read from a CSV SAM file.
 Also combines duplicates.
   * in - remap.csv